 Big brands of pop are advertised everywhere you look.
 LeBron James wants you to drink Sprite.
 Coca-Cola spends staggering amounts of money to get its name in front of you.
 And who can’t resist Taco Bell’s Mountain Dew Baja Blast?
 (Me, admittedly.)

 But just like there are tons of fantastic craft beers for every Miller and Budweiser, there are smaller pop companies all across America.

 In Michigan, we have our own regional brand that is hailed unlike any other.
 In Michigan, Faygo is a favorite among all ages, and not just because it’s a Detroit-based company.

 History of Faygo Pop

-If you think Faygo is a new phenomena, you are mistaken.
-As told in cool comic book panel format on their website, this brand has been around Detroit in some form or another since 1907.
-That’s 110 years of sugary, carbonated goodness.
+If you think Faygo is a new phenomenon, you are mistaken.
+This brand has been around Detroit in some form or another since 1907.
+That’s more than 110 years of sugary, carbonated goodness.
 Through the years they’ve grown into a regional powerhouse, selling both pop and merchandise for those who can’t get enough.

 The Many Flavors of Faygo